gggungraja/gggungraja/README.md

-# Hi there! 👋 I'm Gumraja
+# Hi there! 👋 I'm Gung Raja

 ## 🚀 About Me
 I am an Electrical Engineering student at Universitas Udayana with a concentration in **Computer Engineering**.
 Passionate about **fullstack development**, **mobile development**, and **blockchain**, I actively explore technologies that shape the future.